abhiwand/atk/doc/source/ia_intro_2.rst

 .. contents:: Table of Contents
     :local:

-This section describes the capabilities of the 0.8 version of the Intel Analytics Toolkit, :math:`-` in particular the graph analytics capabilities.
+This section describes the capabilities of the 0.8 version of the |IA| Toolkit, :math:`-` in particular the graph analytics capabilities.
 Other functionality referenced in the :doc:`ia_intro_1` section (like :ref:`Unified_Graph_and_Entity_Analytics`) will be added in a future release.